hitvoice/notes/knowledge/deep learning/architectures.md

 - [8] A Compare-Propagate Architecture with Alignment Factorization for Natural Language Inference
 - [9] Factorized Bilinear Models for Image Recognition
 - [10] Multiway Attention Networks for Modeling Sentence Pairs
+- [11] Hermitian Co-Attention Networks for Text Matching in Asymmetrical Domains